Dual Credit Information

 A complete list of MHS dual crdit courses can be found on this page.

 How do I enroll in dual credit courses through SPC?

 1. South Plains College dual credit requires that students apply to SPC for admissions on the SouthPlains College website.
 Click here for the link.
 This step is only required one time to be initially admitted to SPC.

 2. Submit an official transcript to SPC.
 Transcripts can be obtained with the MHS registrar in the main office.
 The first transcript if free then $1 for each transcript thereafter.
 A transcript must be submitted to SPC once per year.

 3. Submit an Early Admissions Approval Form to SPC, signed by your counselor.
-The approval form must be submitted once per year.
+The approval form must be submitted each semester.

 4. Meet TSI requirements.
 Most students will need to take the TSI assessment in order to meet the required TSI obligation.
 However, students may qualify for dual credit through various exemptions.
-See the TSI exemption form below.
+See the TSI exemption form for details.

 How do I enroll in dual enrollment courses through UT or TTU OnRamps program?